Boeing engineering union splits over contract extension, producing two divergent contracts

 The new contract approved for the engineers provides 5.5% total compensation increases in raises and bonuses each year for the next two years, 5% in 2022, and then 4.5% for each of the subsequent four years.

-The deal also boosts the annual bonus awarded for meeting company performance targets by increasing its size from 3.85% of eligible earnings to 5% of eligible earnings.
+The deal also boosts the annual bonus awarded for meeting company performance targets by increasing it from 3.85% of eligible earnings to 5% of eligible earnings.

 In addition, the engineers will be entitled to 12 weeks of paid maternity/paternity leave as well as eligibility for the state’s Family and Medical Leave benefits.
 This doesn’t apply to the technical staff.

-The outcome of the vote was not easily predicted and the closeness of the result extended the count more than five hours.
+The outcome of the vote was not easily predicted, and the closeness of the result extended the count by more than five hours.

-Despite the recommendation to approve by SPEEA’s executive board, the union council reps — the foot soldiers who represent the union to their members in the offices and on the factory floor — neither endorsed nor rejected it.
+Despite the recommendation to approve by SPEEA’s executive board, the union council reps — the foot soldiers who represent the union to members in the offices and on the factory floor — neither endorsed nor rejected it.

-The union’s engineering council reps voted 35 to 24 against recommending approval of the deal, while the technical staff council reps voted 20 to 13 against.
+The union’s engineering council reps voted 35-24 against recommending approval of the deal, while the technical staff council reps voted 20-13 against.
 But neither group reached a decisive vote to recommend rejecting the contract.

 Those most opposed to the proposed contract among the technical staff argued that agreeing to a deal two years ahead of the current contract’s expiration suited management by removing the union’s negotiating leverage.

-One, who asked for anonymity because of the level of emotion around the issue, reacted angrily to the union leadership negotiating in secret and characterized the deal as “being shoved down our throats.”
+One, who asked for anonymity because of the emotion around the issue, reacted angrily to the union leadership negotiating in secret and characterized the deal as “being shoved down our throats.”

+However, the split result is probably the worst outcome for the technical staff.
+The lack of unity with the engineers weakens the union and reduces the leverage for technical staff bargaining in 2022, when Boeing will clearly be reluctant to offer anything better than the engineers have accepted.

+Meanwhile, for the next two years, the technical staff will miss out on the compensation hikes and added benefits the engineers just accepted.

 The SPEEA contracts cover members mostly in Washington state, though also some employees in Oregon, Utah and California.